Mclovin7291/MergerSort-Deduplication/README.md

 # MergerSort-Deduplication
-This Java code implements a program that performs merge sort on an array of integers while also removing duplicates.
+This code essentially takes an array of integers, performs merge sort to sort the array, removes duplicate elements, and then prints the modified array without duplicates.
+The merge sort algorithm recursively divides the array into smaller sub-arrays, sorts them, and then merges them back together.
+The deDuplication function eliminates duplicate elements by moving non-duplicate elements towards the front of the array and returning the new size of the array.